jes-lyn36/kahooty/BONUS.md

 Player will get an error if they input an empty string as their name.
 Player will not be able to edit the sessionId if it's copied from the given link.

+Added a timer for each question of the game.

+At the end of the timer, the option of the correct answer turns green to indicate that that's the correct answer.

 5. Create a new game :
 Added a check to return error message for whether or not the file is a json file when creating a new game.
 Added a chcek to return error message if the JSON file does not comply with the game data.